-ESF is funding used where no other funding can be obtained (the funder of last resort) and the maximum ESF intervention rate for the operation is 50%.
+ESF is funding used where no other funding can be obtained (the funder of last resort) and the maximum ESF intervention rate for the operation is 50% (depending on category of region).
 This means ESF can contribute up to 50% of the total eligible project costs, subject to State Aid regulations.
 The remaining 50% or more must come from other eligible sources.
 For all full applications, the applicant will need to provide information to demonstrate that the operation is likely to have the required level of match funding in place at the point of formal approval.